vmup2021/rcom-ftp/experiments/Experiment 2 - Implement two bridges in a switch.md

 We also observed that we cannot ping computer 3 from computer 2 or computer 4 from 2 and vice-versa.

 // todo pacotes e perguntas

+## Conclusion
+Basically removed the computer ports that we would use from the default bridge and added them to our newly created ones "bridge10" and "bridge11", for that we used the commands that can be seen above.
+With that we now have two broadcast domains, which we can conclude by that fact that by now our network is composed by basically two bridges, or from the logs above, that is possible to view two broadcasts domains in the arp requests.